 Life Lately

 I tried to see a bit more of Melbourne in May and somewhat succeeded.
-I visited Footscray to try a new cafe with Feast Melbourne.
-I finally met the lovely blogger, Nicole behind Bitten by the Travel Bug as we ventured down one of Melbourne’s many lane ways for dinner.
+Firstly, I visited Footscray to try a new cafe with Feast Melbourne.
+Then I finally met the lovely blogger, Nicole behind Bitten by the Travel Bug as we ventured down one of Melbourne’s many laneways for dinner.
 I even found myself on Chapel Street for the first time as an audience member on The Project.
-I also had to visit the Queen Victoria Markets because they have always been a favourite of mine.
-While I was there I realised just how cheap the produce and meat is — me thinks I will making a visit there a regular occurrence.
+I also had to visit the Queen Vic Markets because they have always been a favourite of mine.
+While I was there I realised just how cheap the produce and meat are – I think I will be making a visit there a regular occurrence.

 May also saw me venture back up to my home state of Queensland for my cousin’s wedding on the Sunshine Coast.
 I used to live with her and her now-husband, so I was very happy to be there for their special day.
 It was also great seeing all of my extended family, as it had been a long time since I had seen many of them.